 Numerous departments at Virginia Tech have a role in ensuring international shipments are conducted in compliance with university policies and procedures as well as federal regulations.
-These policies and procedures include but are not limited to University Policy No. 13045 for Export Compliance, Procurement Export Guidance for Departments and information about Express Shipping and/or Freight, Environmental Health and Safety guidance for Shipping and Transporting Biological Material and Chemical and Radiological Shipping and Office of Sponsored Programs Material Transfer Agreements.
+These policies and procedures include but are not limited to University Policy No. 13045 for Export Compliance, Procurement Customs and Import Issues with Department Orders and information about Express Shipping and/or Freight, Environmental Health and Safety guidance for Shipping and Transporting Biological Material and Chemical and Radiological Shipping and Office of Sponsored Programs Material Transfer Agreements.

 In order to satisfy the necessary compliance reviews and assist the departments that wish to ship internationally, please complete the following request form that will be shared with Procurement, OESRC, EHS and OSP.
 Based on the responses in this form, those departments will contact you if there is a compliance concern or if you have indicated a particular need for assistance.

 The information below is provided to summarize each department’s role in ensuring international shipments are conducted in compliance with university policies and procedures as well as federal regulations.
 We strongly recommend completion of the request form above as a first step in lieu of contacting individual departments.
 Each department will review the information and contact you if there is a compliance concern or if you have indicated a particular need for assistance.
 However, direct contact information is provided below if you desire to contact a particular department based on their area of expertise.